7 Stats that Show Women Dominate Influencer Marketing

 Stat 2: 77% of Influencers Monetizing their Content are Female

+The stats are fairly consistent across platforms.
 The most female-dominated platform amongst influencers is Instagram, where 78% of influencers who are monetizing their accounts are females, and only 22% are males.
+TikTok has 76% of its influencers identify as female and 24% as male; YouTube is 69% female and 31% male.

 Stat 3: More Women than Men Follow Influencers, across Age Brackets